rohithateappple/MegaGridDocumentation/docs/grid-interactions/tile-types.md

     ![alt text](<../images/new type add.png>)

 4.That's it!
 You've successfully created your own tile type.
 To test it, switch to **Tile Editor** mode and locate your new type in the **Select Type** dropdown.
-You can now use this type on your grid.
+You can now use it on your grid.

 !!!note
     If you're already in ``Tile Editor`` mode, you may need to close and reopen it for the new type to appear.